TouchNetix/axutils/README.md

 ### Linux Kernel Module Driver Compatibility

-The `axutils` scripts are meant to be used on a system running.
+The `axutils` scripts are meant to be used on a system running aXiom devices.
 However, depending on the software stack and communication interface used this may not always be completely possible, as detailed on the following table:

 | Comms  | Driver Stack | Compatible            |
 | :----: | :---         | :---                  |